 & displays should be complete.
 Double-check that the total N,

-CV, and other measures seem reasonable.
+CV, and the displayed data seem reasonable.
 If not, review Steps 1-3

 Step 5: Save the file to a new,

 distinctive filename before printing.
 A file name which incorporates